On the Trade-Off Between Distributional Belief and Ambiguity: Conservatism, Finite-Sample Guarantees, and Asymptotic Properties: Introduction

 \item \textit{Finite-sample properties}.
 The optimal value of our TRO model $\widehat{\upsilon}_N(\theta)$ is an estimator of the optimal value $ \upsilon^\star$ of problem \eqref{prob:SO}.
 We show that under some mild assumptions, there exists $\theta^\text{u}_N\in[0,1]$ such that $\upsilonh_N(\theta^\text{u}_N)$ is an unbiased estimator (Theorem~\ref{thm:debias_theta}).
 In addition, we show that our TRO model could produce estimators with a smaller bias than the SAA estimator (Corollary~\ref{cor:debias_theta}) and derive the asymptotic convergence rate of $\theta^\text{u}_N$ as $N\rightarrow\infty$ (Theorems~\ref{thm:rate_of_theta_LIL} and \ref{thm:rate_of_theta_AN}).
+Moreover, our TRO estimator may not have a significantly larger variance than the SAA estimator, especially when $\theta$ is small (Theorem~\ref{thm:TRO_estimator_variance}).
 These analytical results hold for TRO models with TRO ambiguity sets constructed using general shape parameters, including moment-based ambiguity sets.
 Moreover, we derive a bound on the generalization error of the TRO model (Theorem~\ref{thm:generalization_error}).
-In particular, we show that the generalization error has an exponentially decaying tail for specific choices of the shape parameter.
+Our results suggest that the TRO model might have a tighter generalization bound than the SAA and DRO models.
+We also show that the generalization error has an exponentially decaying tail for specific choices of the shape parameter.

 \item \textit{Asymptotic properties}.
 We show that as the number of data points $N \rightarrow \infty $, the optimal value $\upsilonh_N(\theta_N)$ and the set of optimal solutions $\calXh_N(\theta_N)$ of the TRO problem \eqref{model:trade-off_model} converge respectively to the true optimal value $\xb^*$ and set of optimal solutions $\calX^*$ of problem \eqref{prob:SO} almost surely (Theorem~\ref{thm:asymptotic_convergence}).
 In addition, we derive the asymptotic distribution of $\upsilonh_N(\theta_N)$ (Theorem~\ref{thm:asy_dist}).
 These asymptotic properties hold for TRO models with TRO ambiguity sets constructed using general shape parameters, such as moment-based ambiguity sets.
 This differs from the existing convergence results established for data-driven DRO models, which mainly employ distance-based ambiguity sets.
 For the special case when the shape parameter is chosen as a distance-based ambiguity set, we can recover the asymptotics of the optimal value of classical distance-based DRO models (see, e.g., \citealp{Blanchet_Shapiro:2023}).
 Specifically, we show that $\upsilonh_N(\theta_N)$ converges to different distributions depending on the convergence rates of the size parameter $\theta_N$ and the radius $r_N$ in the shape parameter (Theorem~\ref{thm:asy_dist_distance_based}). \end{itemize}